Canadian Police Association Executive Leadership Program

 The program is designed primarily for elected leaders and executive staff of the constituent associations of the CPA and their international colleagues.
 Representatives of other employee associations or unions will also be invited to participate.

 What You Will Learn

-Elaine Bernard is Executive Director of the Labor and Worklife Program at Harvard Law School and the Harvard Trade Union Program.
+Elaine Bernard is a Senior Research Associate and the former Executive Director of the Labor and Worklife Program and the Harvard Trade Union Program at Harvard Law School.
 The Labor and Worklife Program (LWP) is Harvard University's forum for research and teaching on the world of work and its implications for society.